except-pass/shadowsunspec/README.md

 > ❗ We're using "serialize" here to mean "json encode".
 It has nothing to do with a physical serial connection.

+## How to Clone

+This repo depends on [pysunspec](https://github.com/sunspec/pysunspec).
+If you want to be able to run the examples you need all the submodules.
+Make sure to clone with the `--recursive` flag.

 ## Background

 ### Audience